warda176/Supervised--ML/README.md

 # Supervised--ML
-Classification and regression problems using ML.
+Classification and regression problems using ML algorithms.